Telco group accuses government of overlooking ‘challenger businesses’

 Commpete is the rebranded and relaunched Competitive Carriers Coalition.

 The organisation unveiled its new name in April.
-It brings together Amaysim, InABox, Macquarie Telecom, MNF Group, MyRepublic, Southern Phones, TasmaNet and Vocus and has set itself the goal of growing the telco “challenger sector” market share to 30 per cent.
+It brings together Amaysim, InABox, Macquarie Telecom, MNF Group, MyRepublic, Southern Phones, and TasmaNet and has set itself the goal of growing the telco “challenger sector” market share to 30 per cent.
+(Vocus was previously a member, but Computerworld understands it has left the group.)

 “The NBN rollout was supposed to create a competitive level playing field for all Australians by promoting equitable access to the network, fostering competition amongst companies of all sizes to deliver innovative digital services to a marketplace hungry for choice and value,” Commpete said in its statement.

-Note: Correction: This article originally listed Vocus as a current member of Commpete.
-Vocus is no longer a member.